pchemguy/ImageNetPlayground/src/ilsvrc2012_devkit/WORDNET_RELATIONS.md

 | 21    | mero_part         |
 | 22    | mero_substance    |

-Note, that for each relation type, WordNet actually defines two terms, describing the same relation from the parent and child side perspective (and including corresponding essentially duplicated records in associated M2M tables, particularly, `synset_relations` and `sense_relations`, need to verify which one is which parent/child):
+Note, that for each relation type, WordNet actually defines two complementary terms, describing the same relation from the parent and child perspectives (and including corresponding essentially duplicated records in associated M2M tables, particularly, `synset_relations` and `sense_relations`, need to verify which one is which parent/child):

 | Kind                   | rowid | side1          | rowid | side2             | Single-Parent Design |
 | ---------------------- | ----- | -------------- | ----- | ----------------- | -------------------- |